 But the league ultimately folded in 1984 and the U.S. Men’s National Team hadn’t qualified for a World Cup since 1950.

-Doyle had devoted his life to playing the world’s game.
-In Ireland, like most countries in Europe, football was and ever will be king.
+He had devoted his life to playing the world’s game.
+In Ireland, football was and ever will be king.
 His Spartan teammates were mostly two or three-sport athletes.